40 eCommerce Statistics to Boost Your Online Sales in 2021

 It would appear that COVID-19 has put even more wind in the sails of eCommerce, speeding up the already rapid development of the industry.
 Online shopper demographics show that more than half of buyers who tried buying online groceries wouldn’t go back to their old habits.
 The number is even greater (60%) for users who switched to buying something other than groceries online.

-eCommerce refers to selling goods or services electronically.
+eCommerce refers to selling goods or services electronically, from clothes to groceries to ebooks via websites.
 E-marketing, on the other hand, is all about driving traffic to said goods and services, and drawing consumers’ attention to them.
 Usually, some consumers are more likely to enjoy a product than others, and this is where internet sales statistics can be useful.
 If a targeted audience sees your product and finds it appealing, you’ll get more conversions for less marketing money.